Ashfika-Lira/react-martial-arts/README.md

 ## From the project you can get to know about

-- Simple Routing without refesh
+- Simple Routing without refresh
 - React Error Page
 - React Routing